ybizeul/ybFeed/README.md

 Once on a feed, you can paste data on it, text or images, they will be added to the feed by reverse order.

-You can decide to share the feed two different ways :
+You can then decide to share the feed two different ways :

 - Copy a secret link to the feed, than you can paste on a different computer, you will be automatically authenticated